electron/electronjs.org-old/docs/infrastructure.md

 A GitHub Action runs `npm run update-data-sources` on a regular basis.
 This script updates the `electron-apps`, `electron-i18n`, `electron-npm-packages`, and `electron-releases` npm dependencies and downloads the latest stable copy of `electron-api.json` and commits those changes to the `master` branch as `electron-bot`.

 Whenever a commit is made to `master`, another GitHub Action builds the indices, runs the tests, and cuts a new release of the package via `semantic-release` and uploads the new indices to Algolia if the tests succeed.
-Search results on the website are updated immediately (exepting any time Algolia takes for processing the new data).
+Search results on the website are updated immediately (excepting any time Algolia takes for processing the new data).

 # Secrets and Secret Generation

 Many of the GitHub Actions for the projects listed above require secrets to operate successfully.
+The secrets can be added to a repository by visiting `https://github.com/electron/<repo>/settings/secrets`, but they cannot be viewed after creating them.
 Here is a list of the secrets and how to generate them.

 ## `ALGOLIA_APPLICATION_ID` and `ALGOLIA_API_KEY`